web2py/py4web/docs/chapter-06.rst

    Condition(cond, on_false=lambda: redirect(URL('step1')))

 You can use condition to check permissions.
-For example, assuming you are using `Tags` as explained in chapter 13 and you are giving group memberships to users, then you can require that users action have specific group membership:
+For example, if you are giving group memberships to users using `Tags` (it will be explained later on the :ref:`Authorization using Tags` chapter), then you can require that users action have specific group membership:

 .. code:: python